 Banana boxes with the lids are strong and have handle holes as well which is ideal.
 Just make sure you always have lots of strong packing tape to seal up boxes and give them extra support.
 With items like televisions, laptops and computers, if you have the original boxes that will be really useful because they are ideally shaped and design to hold the original contents.

 With large items like garden furniture, large toys and tools, you should try to work around their shape.
 If you have to take them apart, bag up what you can and tape it to the rest of the item.
 If the item has to stay in the shape it is, wrap padding and bags around it and tape it up so that it is protected and so that whatever it goes near stays protected from scratches and bumps.

 Making Time To Pack

-Try not to leave it until last minute.
+One of the most important tips in this basic guide to moving house is to try not to leave it until last minute.
 It will result in rushed packing when you finally do move.
 Try and do a bit every evening, and leave out essentials like kitchen equipment you use regularly and gadgets you use every day.
 It may be that you can set aside a week or a weekend do solely focus on packing.
 This could be a really good idea if you want to feel you have gotten the bulk of the job done.